r3da/stratux-webHud/README.md

 (2) add to configuration the ability to set the criteria for displaying a traffic alert flag, e.g., "If another aircraft comes within X miles of me and plus or minus X feet from my altitude, display a red alert box with the aircraft's exact information, including distance, altitude, speed, and relative bearing from me."

+A HUGE THANKS to Sébastien Matton (seb_matton@hotmail.com) for his wonderful jQuery flight indicators examples.
+Sébastien's work can be found at https://github.com/sebmatton/jQuery-Flight-Indicators